Policy

 Who we work with

-The Australian Government and state and territory governments jointly fund blood products and services, and set blood, blood services and blood products policy.
+The Australian Government and state and territory governments fund blood products and services, and set blood, blood services and blood products policy.

 The Therapeutic Goods Administration is the regulator.